 Entrepreneurship Empowerment in South Africa

-- Cultural immersion: Students experience the cultural context in which these entrepreneurs live and work and become acquainted with the distinct challenges that these entrepreneurs face.
+- Experience the cultural context in which entrepreneurs live and work and become acquainted with the distinct challenges that they face

 Selection criteria: This program is open to upper level undergraduate and graduate students who have a 3.0 GPR or higher.
 All majors are welcome to apply.